pingcap/blog/how-we-compiled-a-golang-database-in-the-browser-using-webassembly.md

 As Queeny Jin mentioned in her article, [TiDB in the Browser: Running a Golang Database on WebAssembly](https://pingcap.com/blog/tidb-in-the-browser-running-a-golang-database-on-webassembly/), we compiled TiDB into an in-browser database using WebAssembly (Wasm).
 We're very proud of this pilot project because it opens a door to an entirely new world for both Golang and Wasm:

 * It is probably the first Golang database that's been compiled to Wasm.
-As “[Golang weekly (issue 287)](https://golangweekly.com/issues/287)” put it, “The author wonders if a database like TiDB written in Go can run in a web browser, what about other complex Go apps?
-Go's WebAssembly future is looking quite positive.”
+As "[Golang weekly (issue 287)](https://golangweekly.com/issues/287)" put it, "The author wonders if a database like TiDB written in Go can run in a web browser, what about other complex Go apps?
+Go's WebAssembly future is looking quite positive."

 * Besides [SQLite](https://github.com/kripken/sql.js/), Wasm has one more database example that can run inside the browser.
-As [Database Weekly (issue 279)](https://dbweekly.com/issues/279) put it, ”If a database like TiDB written in Go can run in the browser, what about other complex Go apps or other database systems?”
+As [Database Weekly (issue 279)](https://dbweekly.com/issues/279) put it, "If a database like TiDB written in Go can run in the browser, what about other complex Go apps or other database systems?"

 What's most exciting is that beginning database users now have an easy way to learn to write SQL statements or test new databases.
 They don't have to download an entire database and go through the complex setup and configuration process to be able to write SQL.
 They can simply point their browser to [https://tour.tidb.io/](https://tour.tidb.io/), wait a few seconds for the TiDB database to load, and then start to write SQL statements.